Strategically choosing good parts for a $400 gaming PC build allows for surprisingly decent performance in many games

 Building a computer for less than 400 dollars (or euros/pounds) allows for playable 1080p performance in many modern games on medium settings including Fortnite

-If you're planning to build a cheap custom gaming computer and want to make the absolute most of a limited budget, this guide to building the optimal gaming rig on a budget is for you.
-This is our current recommended, monthly-updated best gaming PC build under 400 dollars (or under 400 euros/pounds for UK readers, and a bit more expensive for builders in Canada and Australia).
+If you're planning to build the very best cheap gaming computer you can get your hands on, and want to make the absolute most of a limited budget to get the fastest PC for your money, this guide to building the optimal gaming rig on a super-cheap budget was carefully crafted just for you.
+In this guide we detail our current highest recommended, 400 dollar gaming PC build (under 400 euros/pounds for UK readers too, but a bit more for our builders in Canada and Australia).

-Spending a $400 budget wisely when building a PC will allow you to assemble a very respectable, capable custom gaming desktop that's a nice step up from the $300 gaming PC build and that'll provide a fair bit better 1080p performance and frame rates in many modern titles (specific FPS estimates of this recommended build are included later on) which is nice considering that this cheap gaming PC build includes a CPU with integrated graphics to cut costs.
+Spending a $400 budget wisely when building a PC will allow you to assemble a respectable, decently-capable custom gaming desktop that's a nice step up from the $300 gaming PC build and that'll provide a fair bit better 1080p performance in many modern titles (we'll cover specific estimated frame rates later in the guide) which is nice considering that this cheap PC build still includes a CPU with integrated graphics to cut costs.

 See Also: $500 Gaming PC Build (stronger 1080p performance)